kewde/node-bitcoin/Readme.md

 ## Shadow
 Shadow is a decentralized network built on the framework of Bitcoin.
 It provides free, uncensorable end-to-end encrypted messaging and also includes a more anonymous cryptocurrency named ShadowCash.

+## Install and run daemon

+You need to have you shadowcoind daemon running, please for the sake of security do this on the same machine on which the code will be runing.
+You can start the shadowcash daemon with the following command:
+`shadowcoind -daemon`

+A **daemon** is a process that runs in the background after you've started it.

+You can download Shadow's graphical interface and daemon for Ubuntu [here](https://shadowproject.io/en/gettingstarted).
+We highly recommend building the daemon from source, this option works best for other linux flavours such as Debian.
+You can find detailed instructions [here](https://doc.shadowproject.io/#linux-daemon-from-source-shadowcoind)

+## Install for NodeJS

+`npm install shadowcash`

+## API
 The API is equivalent to the API document [here](https://doc.shadowproject.io/#json-rpc-api-reference).
 The documentation on the website is not yet up to date (not all Bitcoin JSON RPC commands are valid), you're better off checking the actual client or in the file `/lib/commands.js`.

 The methods are exposed as lower camelcase methods on the `shadowcash.Client` object, or you may call the API directly using the `cmd` method.

-## Install

-You need to have you shadowcoind daemon running, please for the sake of security do this on the same machine on which the code will be runing.
-You can start the shadowcash daemon with the following command:
-'shadowcoind -daemon'

-You can download Shadow's graphical interface and daemon [here](https://shadowproject.io/en/gettingstarted).

-`npm install shadowcash`

 ## Examples